bruferper/bruferper/README.md

 I’m Bruno Fernández, from Uruguay!

-I’m interested in software development specially focused on backend and infraestructure, but I do frontend also.
+I am interested in software development especially focused on backend and infrastructure, but I also do frontend.

 Here in GitHub I push everything that I know or learn, and I hope that it can be helpful to you! 🔥